erik-adelbert/aoc/2025/README.md

 ## Day 2: [Gift Shop](https://adventofcode.com/2025/day/2)

 On this second day, the code speed conundrum begins: the challenge requires us to convert back and forth between integers and ASCII slices, and to check the allocated memory for certain patterns.

-For part 1, the second half of the slice should be a copy of the first, and for part 2, a doubled slice should contain the original slice as a subslice — meaning that the slice is a [rotation of itself](https://en.wikipedia.org/wiki/Ouroboros).
+For part 1, the second half of the slice should be a copy of the first.

+For part 2, a doubled slice should contain the original slice as a subslice — meaning that the slice is a [rotation of itself](https://en.wikipedia.org/wiki/Ouroboros).
+This idea is demonstrated in this [study](https://www.geeksforgeeks.org/dsa/a-program-to-check-if-strings-are-rotations-of-each-other/) along with various pattern-searching techniques like [Rabin–Karp](https://en.wikipedia.org/wiki/Rabin–Karp_algorithm) and [KMP](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm).

 The code itself is pretty neat, but the performance, as you can see, isn’t quite there.
 I’ll call it a day for now.